This document is for computing professionals interested in how the Microsoft Infrastructure is designed.

-The flow of Azure AD based licenses like Office 365 services is represented by the green lines.
+The flow of Entra ID based licenses like Office 365 services is represented by the green lines.
 Subscription 250 adds users to groups that bestow licenses they are eligible for.
 This in turn provisions access to Microsoft cloud services.
 In the case of Exchange Online, a special flow ensures that a mailbox and Exchange Online account is provisioned immediately before the flows represented by the blue line have fired.

 Microsoft Cloud (Blue)

-Azure AD Authentication (White)
+Entra ID Authentication (White)